 Pursuant to the Swedish Companies Act (2005:551), a shareholder that directly or indirectly holds more than 90 per cent. of the shares of the Issuer is entitled to acquire the other shareholders' shares and each minority shareholder is entitled to require such majority shareholder to acquire its shares.
 A majority shareholder that exercises such right to acquire the outstanding shares in the Issuer is also entitled to acquire any convertibles (including the Notes) or warrants issued by the Issuer.
-Each holder of such convertibles or warrants (including the Notes) or warrants notwithstanding that the majority shareholder does not exercise its right to acquire the outstanding shares.
+Each holder of such convertibles or warrants (including the Noteholders) is entitled to require the majority shareholder to acquire its convertibles (including the Notes) or warrants notwithstanding that the majority shareholder does not exercise its right to acquire the outstanding shares.
 If an agreement on the purchase price cannot be reached between the parties, the purchase price shall be determined through arbitration and generally be the price which could be expected in a sale under normal circumstances.
 A shareholder or a holder of a convertible or a warrant who does not participate in the arbitration will be represented by a trustee appointed by the SCRO.